 In the year before the referendum, net EU migration was estimated at 189,000, so there’s been a large fall following the vote.
 We don’t know how much of that is a direct result of the decision to leave.

 Madeleine Sumption, from the Migration Observatory at the University of Oxford, commented on the recent figures: “It is unclear whether this decline is purely due to Brexit or would have happened anyway.
 The data don’t tell us this for certain, but the referendum has certainly created a set of circumstances – such as a fall in the value of the pound, and increased uncertainty about future status – that could make the UK less attractive."

 Estimated non-EU net migration, meanwhile, is 173,000 a year and has been almost consistently higher than EU migration for decades.

 Fewer EU citizens are immigrating to the UK, and more are emigrating

-The most recent set of figures published cover the year from March 2016 to March 2017 — so they cover the nine months since the referendum.
+The most recent set of figures published cover the year from July 2016 to June 2017 — so they cover the year since the referendum in late June 2016.

 The numbers are uncertain

 These figures have a margin for error because they’re mainly based on surveys of passengers at airports.
 Net migration from the rest of the EU in any one year could usually be around 30,000 more or less than the estimates.

 That means that small changes in immigration from one period to the next might not actually represent what’s really happening.
 With larger changes we can be more certain.